Buffering the Vampire Slayer

-Buffering the Vampire Slayer is a podcast about the TV series, Buffy the Vampire Slayer.
-Hosted by fans Jenny Owen Youngs and Kristin Russo.
-Each podcast episode analyzes one episode of Buffy the Vampire Slayer, and concludes with an original song created by Youngs and Russo recapping their analysis.
-There are also notable interviews featuring actors and collaborators from the series.
+Buffering the Vampire Slayer is a podcast about the TV series Buffy the Vampire Slayer, hosted by fans Jenny Owen Youngs and Kristin Russo.
+Each podcast episode analyzes one episode of Buffy the Vampire Slayer, and concludes with an original song created by Youngs and Russo related to the Buffy episode's themes.
+Some episodes feature interviews with notable actors and collaborators from the series.

 Hosts

 Kristin Russo (born December 17, 1980) is an American speaker, personality, and LGBT activist.
 She is the CEO and editor-in-chief of Everyone Is Gay and My Kid Is Gay.
-She also supports organizations that provide advice, guidance, and education to LGBTQIA youth and their families; and is the co-author of This Is a Book for Parents of Gay Kids (Chronicle Books, 2014).
+She also supports organizations that provide advice, guidance, and education to LGBTQIA youth and their families and is the co-author of This Is a Book for Parents of Gay Kids (Chronicle Books, 2014).

 Jenny Owen Youngs (born November 22, 1981) is an American singer-songwriter.
 She has released three albums and several EPs, both independently and via Nettwerk Records, and has toured worldwide.
-Youngs also collaborated with artists such as Brett Dennen, Ingrid Michaelson, Shungudzo, Pitbull.
-She is a co-writer on the 2018 Panic! at the Disco single, "High Hopes".
+Youngs has also collaborated with artists such as Brett Dennen, Ingrid Michaelson, Shungudzo, and Pitbull.
+She is a co-writer on the 2018 Panic! at the Disco single "High Hopes".

-Youngs and Russo were married when the podcast began, though they separated in May 2018.
+Youngs and Russo were married when the podcast began, and separated in May 2018.
 They have been described as contributing to a "golden age of queer women in podcasting".

 Format

-The podcast recaps every Buffy episode, talking through each scene in the episode with commentary on the wider themes.
-The episodes are spoiler free, and do not discuss any plot points beyond the current point of the series.
+Each episode of Buffering reviews an episode of Buffy, summarizing relevant scenes in the episode and adding commentary on the wider themes.
+The episodes are spoiler free, avoiding discussion of any plot points beyond the Buffy episode being discussed.

-On 7 November 2024, Russo and Youngs relaunched the podcast from Season 1 of Buffy, titled Once More, With Spoilers.
+On November 7, 2024, Russo and Youngs announced Buffering the Vampire Slayer: Once More, With Spoilers, a new podcast in which they review every episode of Buffy again, now including spoilers and discussion of the wider Buffyverse.

 Music

-Each episode of Buffering includes an original song by Youngs and Russo, reflecting the episode discussed.
-All songs from completed seasons of the podcast are compiled into albums that are available on Spotify and Apple Music.
+Each episode of Buffering includes an original song by Youngs and Russo reflecting the themes of the Buffy episode discussed.
+All songs from completed seasons of the podcast are compiled into albums that are available on Spotify and Apple Music as well as on CD.
 The lyrics are also published on the Buffering the Vampire Slayer website.

+Youngs is accompanied by guest musicians on several songs, including Tancred, Bess Rogers, Chris Farren, and The One AM Radio.

+In their coverage of Once More, With Feeling, the musical episode in the sixth season of Buffy, the Buffering cast created a full-length musical podcast episode titled Once More With Once More, With Feeling.
+A vinyl album was released with the 17 songs from the episode.

 Youngs and Russo have also created jingles honouring specific characters from the Buffyverse, including Spike, Giles, and Vampire Willow.